ramiror/spanglish/README.md

 As long as a fart in a basket | Doesn't last long
 I took you the token (or I took you the chip) | I learned your habits Clear that yes! | Of course yes
-Because if | Just because
+Because yes | Just because
 At the male | Like a man
 Go the guys from the slum neighbourhoods! | kilo and two small breads |